From Dream to Reality: A Step-by-Step System to Finally Achieve Your Goals

 When you set your sights high, you stretch.
 Even if you don't reach the full height, you'll land higher than if you'd aimed low.

-Tip #101: Don't Settle When More Can Be Done
+Don't Settle When More Can Be Done

-This is the final, most important tip:
+This is the final, most important tip for true goal achievement:

 When you've done enough, ask: Can I do more?
 Can I go further?